Application Dates

 Should my biographical statement be anonymous?

 No. Please include your name and any other pertinent identifying information in your biographical statement: this document is for internal use only, and will not be shared with our reading team.
 Your biographical statement should give us a sense of your path in playwriting or theater-making more broadly—like you might see in a playbill.
-It should be no more than one page in length.

 How do I make a PDF?